 I am the Division Manager for the Gulf Division of Olympus Controls.
 It entails supporting our outside sales engineers and applications engineers in our Gulf region, as well as duties such as supplier management, direct customer support, facilities maintenance, etc….

 How long have you worked at Olympus, where did you come from?

 I have been with Olympus Controls since May 1998, right after getting my mechanical engineering degree at Washington State University (Go Cougs!).
-While in college at WSU, Silas Robertson our NW Division Manager, was one of my roommates.
-The company had only been in business 2 months when I started.

 A little history of how you got involved with Olympus?